WambuaJoe/binary_trees/README.md

 	<li>
 		<strong>Types of Binary Trees</strong><br>
 		<ul>
-			<li><strong>Complete Binary Tree:</strong> every level is completely filled, except possibly the last level, which is filled from left to right.</li>
+			<li><strong>Complete Binary Tree:</strong> Every level is completely filled, except possibly the last level, which is filled from left to right.</li>
 			<li><strong>Full Binary Tree:</strong> every node has either 0 or 2 children.</li>
-			<li><strong>Perfect Binary Tree:</strong> a binary tree in which all the interior nodes have 2 children, and all leaf nodes are at the same level.</li>
+			<li><strong>Perfect Binary Tree:</strong> A binary tree in which all the interior nodes have 2 children, and all leaf nodes are at the same level.</li>
-			<li><strong>Balanced Binary Tree:</strong> a binary tree is said to be balanced if the height of the left & right subtrees of any node differ by no more than one.</li>
+			<li><strong>Balanced Binary Tree:</strong> A binary tree is said to be balanced if the height of the left & right subtrees of any node differs by no more than one.</li>
 		</ul>
 	</li>
 </ol>